wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 ##### 27 Responsible Minister's role

-*   (1) The role of the responsible Minister is to oversee and manage the Crown's interests in, and relationship with, a statutory entity and to exercise any statutory responsibilities given to the Minister, including functions, and powers---
+*   (1) The role of the responsible Minister is to oversee and manage the Crown's interests in, and relationship with, a statutory entity and to exercise any statutory responsibilities given to the Minister, including functions and powers---

     *   (a) in relation to the appointment and removal of members under this subpart:

     *   (b) to determine the remuneration of some members under this Part:

-    *   (c) in relation to the giving of directions to the entity under [subpart 1][129] of Part 3:
+    *   (c) in relation to the giving of directions to the entity under [subpart 1][136] of Part 3:

-    *   (d) to review the operations and performance of the entity under [subpart 3][164] of Part 3:
+    *   (d) to review the operations and performance of the entity under [subpart 3][172] of Part 3:

-    *   (e) to request information from the entity under [subpart 3][164] of Part 3, whether for a review or otherwise:
+    *   (e) to request information from the entity under [subpart 3][172] of Part 3, whether for a review or otherwise:

-    *   (f) to participate in the process of setting and monitoring the entity's strategic direction and targets under [Part 4][170]:
+    *   (f) to participate in the process of setting and monitoring the entity's strategic direction and targets under [Part 4][178]:

     *   (g) in relation to other matters in this Act or another Act.

     (2) This section does not limit another Minister's relationship with the statutory entity under any other authority.

+    (3) Despite [section 28][291] of the State Sector Act 1988, the responsible Minister may not delegate any power under this Act except as provided in subsection (4).

+    (4) The responsible Minister may delegate the power in [section 133][175] to request information to the chief executive of a monitor (who may subdelegate this delegation to an employee of the monitor or to an individual working for the monitor as a contractor in relation to a function, duty, or power of the monitor).

+    Section 27(1): amended, on 18 July 2013, by [section 9(1)][292] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 27(3): inserted, on 18 July 2013, by [section 9(2)][292] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 27(4): inserted, on 18 July 2013, by [section 9(2)][292] of the Crown Entities Amendment Act 2013 (2013 No 51).

+#### Monitor's role

+*   Heading: inserted, on 18 July 2013, by [section 10][293] of the Crown Entities Amendment Act 2013 (2013 No 51).

+##### 27A Monitor's role

+*   The role of the monitor is, in relation to the monitored statutory entity,---

+    *   (a) to assist the responsible Minister to carry out his or her role (which is described in [section 27][37]); and

+    *   (b) to perform or exercise any or all of the following functions, duties, or powers:

+        *   (i) administering appropriations:

+        *   (ii) administering legislation:

+        *   (iii) tendering advice to Ministers:

+        *   (iv) any other functions, duties, or powers in this Act or another Act that may, or must, be performed or exercised by the monitor.

+    Section 27A: inserted, on 18 July 2013, by [section 10][293] of the Crown Entities Amendment Act 2013 (2013 No 51).

 #### Appointment, removal, and conditions of members